htcondor/htcondor/docs/admin-manual/security.rst

 :index:`unified map file<single: unified map file; security>` :index:`unified map file<single: unified map file; authentication>`

-HTCondor’s unified map file allows the mappings from authenticated names to an HTCondor canonical user name to be specified as a single list within a single file.
+HTCondor's unified map file allows the mappings from authenticated names to an HTCondor canonical user name to be specified as a single list within a single file.
 The location of the unified map file is defined by the configuration variable ``CERTIFICATE_MAPFILE``